 These six practical things, easily introduced into a business, will improve your business governance.

-1. Acting with a Purpose in Mind - Determining purpose
+1. Act with a purpose in mind - determining purpose

 Governors need to spend time determining the business vision, purpose and strategy.
 What is the purpose of this business?
 What are you trying to achieve?
-It is important to have extreme clarity about this, allowing the business to make decisions in line with its purpose, vision and strategy.
+It is important to have extreme clarity about this and allowing governance decisions and actions to align with the purpose, vision and strategy.

 - Big picture and new opportunities person